EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 ## How to add icons

-To add icons, you need to modify three files: [GetIcons.js](https://github.com/EddieHubCommunity/LinkFree/blob/main/src/Components/Icons/GetIcons.js), [icons.md](https://github.com/EddieHubCommunity/LinkFree/blob/main/icons.md), [links.json](https://github.com/EddieHubCommunity/LinkFree/blob/main/src/config/links.json).
+To add a new icon, you need to modify the following files: [`GetIcons.js`](https://github.com/EddieHubCommunity/LinkFree/blob/main/src/Components/Icons/GetIcons.js), [`icons.md`](https://github.com/EddieHubCommunity/LinkFree/blob/main/icons.md), and [`links.json`](https://github.com/EddieHubCommunity/LinkFree/blob/main/src/config/links.json).

 The `GetIcons.js` file contains the main code that shows the icons on the page.
 It has a `GetIcons` component which takes a `iconName` prop and returns an icon according to that.
 You need to add another case inside the switch statement in the component for the new icon.